tylergneill/skrutable/manual.md

 # Skrutable

-A small library of practical, integrated tools for working with Sanskrit text.
+A small library of practical tools for Sanskrit text processing in Python, including modules for transliteration and scansion.

 # About